Ansible2/sqf-language-rework/configuration/grammars/docs/commands/resize.md

 Changes the size of the given array.
 The command does not return new array, it resizes the source array to the desired number of elements.
 If the new size is bigger than the current size, the new places are filled with `nil`.
-The {{Link|#Syntax 2|alternative syntax}} allows to fill resized positions with a given value. `Array` and `HashMap` values are copied.
+The <See Link Reference alternative syntax> allows to fill resized positions with a given value. `Array` and `HashMap` values are copied.

 ---